typekit/webfontloader/README.md

 should be passing before submitting a pull request, and new tests should be added for any new functionality.

-To run tests, first boot the local test server:
+To run tests, open up `spec/index.html` in your browser and check the results.

+To run tests in a headless WebKit using [PhantomJS](http://www.phantomjs.org) run:

     $ rake test

-Then open a browser and navigate to the given URL.
-The tests will run automatically.

 ## Contributing